sayeemabdullah/CSS-Cribsheet/README.md

 ## Shadow

-We can use `box-shadow` to make a shadow of box where we pass 4 values **Horizontal Distance-Vertical Distace-Softness-Color**.
+We can use `box-shadow` to make a shadow of box where we pass the following values **Horizontal Offset-Vertical Offset-Blur-Spread-Color-inset|initial|inherit**.
 We can also use `text-shadow` for a text.

 ___